Fire and rescue services

 More information:

-Local transport and tour operators don't always follow safety and maintenance standards.
-This includes for adventure activities, such as rafting at Victoria Falls.
+Local transport and tour operators don't always follow safety and maintenance standards, including adventure activities like rafting at Victoria Falls.

 If you plan to do an adventure activity: